Yough expected to reach minor flood stage Thursday morning

-As the rain rolls out of the area, Connellsville Mayor Greg Lincoln said officials' eyes are fixed on the Youghiogheny River.
+As the rain rolled out of the area Wednesday afternoon, Connellsville Mayor Greg Lincoln said officials’ eyes were fixed on how high the Youghiogheny River would rise.

-Late Wednesday afternoon, the National Weather Service reported that the Yough will likely rise to 14.8 feet on Thursday morning around 8 a.m., which is considered a minor flood stage.
+National Weather Service Meteorologist Jason Frazier reported that the Yough will likely crest at 14.8 feet by 8 a.m.
+Thursday, causing minor flooding to the basements of nearby homes.

-Jason Frazier, an NWS meteorologist in Pittsburgh, said basement flooding is likely in nearby homes.
-Earlier Wednesday, the NWS predicted the Yough would crest at 15.9 feet Thursday, causing moderate flooding.
+It was welcome news for officials, as earlier Wednesday, the NWS offered an estimate of nearly 16 feet.

-"Fingers crossed that this will continue to drop as the evening goes on," he said.
+“Fingers crossed that this will continue to drop as the evening goes on,” Lincoln said.

 Frazier said after 8 a.m., the water level for the Yough will begin to lower and the river should be below the flood stage by 8 p.m.
 Thursday.